Ed Del Castillo: Liquid Entertainment

 As founder, president and chief creative officer of Liquid Entertainment, Del Castillo's first game was Battle Realms, published by Crave Entertainment and Ubisoft in November 2001 to critical acclaim.
 Battle Realms is a real-time strategy PC game for Windows that features an unconventional approach to resource management and unit development.
 It was well received by reviewers, many of whom praised its state-of-the-art 3D engine and East Asian-inspired setting and aesthetics.
-It was nominated Best PC Strategy game of 2002 by The Academy of Interactive Arts & Sciences, and was chosen for Computer Gaming World's Top 10 Games of E3 2001.
+It was nominated Best PC Strategy game of 2002 by The Academy of Interactive Arts & Sciences, and was chosen for Computer Gaming Worlds Top 10 Games of E3 2001.
 Liquid Entertainment has since released multiple next-gen console titles and also mobile, social and casual games to critical success in its 15+ years in business.
 These titles include intellectual properties of The Lord of the Rings, ABC's Desperate Housewives, Marvel Comics' Thor and the Dungeons & Dragons series.

 At the end of 2014, Ed reduced the size of Liquid Entertainment.
 Liquid continued as an IP holding company and consultancy that benefitted from its games that were available online.